Day 3 March 24, 2012

 Ric's and Mr. Yamaguchi's pottery pieces

+Teresa is driving us all to a place to eat called Volcano, which was recommended by Yamaguchi.
 This restaurant serves a variety of ramen noodles made in a stone bowl that registers at 300 degrees.
-When the server brought our lunch they had a bowl of hot liquid they poured into the hot bowl of ramen.
-To keep from getting burned from the bubbling liquid we were told to hold our paper placemat in front of us.
-Now I know why they call this food volcano the liquid bubbles up like a volcano erupting LOL.
+When the server brought our lunch, they had a bowl of hot liquid that they poured into the hot bowl of ramen.
+To keep from getting burned by the bubbling liquid, we were told to hold our paper placemat in front of us.
+Now I know why they call this food a volcano, the liquid bubbles up like a volcano erupting LOL.

-Now it's time for dessert which was white in color with a clear liquid and 3 little beans on top.
+Now it's time for dessert, which was white in color with a clear liquid and 3 little beans on top.

 Sweet taste and very good.
 So sweet of Mr. and Mrs. Yamaguchi they paid for everybody's lunch.

-When we left Mrs. Yamaguchi invited us all to come to her house and have tea.
+When we left, Mrs. Yamaguchi invited us all to come to her house and have tea.
 We all sat around a table on the floor.

 Under the table is a hole in the floor with a heater.
 We all put our legs in the hole under the table and pulled the blanket up on our laps.
-Awe nice and warm.
+Aw, nice and warm.

 No comments: